Problems with AI

 The neural network used to distinguish wolves and huskies seen below got 8/10 of the following correct.
 The two mistakes are on the bottom row, the 2nd and 4th from the left.

 In the same way, the model may instead use unexpected and inappropriate signals in the data to provide an answer.
-A real life example of this happened with a recent machine learning model used to distinguish cases of covid that were clinically severe versus moderate from x-rays, In the training data, the covid patients who were most severe were lying down during their chest x-rays, and so the model learnt to distinguish x-rays of people lying down.
+A real-life example of this happened with a recent machine learning model used to distinguish cases of covid that were clinically severe versus moderate from X-rays, In the training data, the most severe covid patients were lying down during their chest X-rays, and so the model learnt to distinguish x-rays of people lying down.

 Biased Data Leads to Biased Algorithms